quixio/quix-streams/README.md

 ### Prepare your Kafka Cluster

 This library needs to utilize a message broker to send and receive data.
-We use [Apache Kafka](https://kafka.apache.org/) because it is the leading message broker in the field of streaming data, with enough performance to support high volumes of time-series data, with minimum latency.
+We use [Apache Kafka](https://kafka.apache.org/) because it is the leading message broker in the field for streaming data, with enough performance to support high volumes of time-series data, with minimum latency.

 ### Producing time-series data